On the concentration distribution in turbulent thermals: Qualitative description of a turbulent thermal

-Based on figure~\ref{fig:anatomy_exp} and \ref{fig:anatomy_sim}, we have chosen to analyze our data using the tight threshold.
-Figure~\ref{fig:anatomy_exp}c and \ref{fig:anatomy_sim}c show semi-log versions of the PDF of concentration, which highlights its shape for the values above $10^{-3}$.
-It suggests that the PDF of $c$ decreases exponentially at intermediate values of $c$, between the threshold and an upper value which is $\simeq 0.013$ and $\simeq 0.03$ in the experiment (figure~\ref{fig:anatomy_exp}b) and simulation (figure~\ref{fig:anatomy_sim}b) snapshots.
-The figures suggest that the deviations from the exponential PDF at high concentrations can be attributed to the cores.
-In contrast, the distribution in the wake seems to be well described by an exponential PDF.
+Based on Fig.~\ref{fig:anatomy_exp} and \ref{fig:anatomy_sim}, we have chosen to analyze our data using the tight threshold.
+Fig.~\ref{fig:anatomy_exp}c and \ref{fig:anatomy_sim}c show semi-log versions of the PDF of concentration, which highlights its shape for the values above $10^{-3}$.
+It suggests that the PDF of $c$ decreases exponentially at intermediate values of $c$, between the threshold and an upper value which is $\simeq 0.013$ in the experiment (Fig.~\ref{fig:anatomy_exp}b) and $\simeq 0.03$ in the simulation (Fig.~\ref{fig:anatomy_sim}b) snapshots.
+The Figs.~\ref{fig:anatomy_exp}c and \ref{fig:anatomy_sim}c suggest that the deviations from the exponential PDF at high concentrations can be attributed to the cores.